Q & A

 |Yes, making them safer|

-Because LEDs are just so cheap (often pennies a piece), they are still widely used in cold lasers to target superficial areas.
+Also, LEDs can not be pulsed so they can not take advantage of using a higher power pulsed emitter which is both safe and powerfully (greater transmission distances).
+Because LEDs are just so cheap (often pennies a piece) , they are still widely used in cold lasers to target superficial areas.
 The combination of both LASERs and LEDs deliver photons to both the superficial and the deep tissue.